paramsinghvc/mason/README.md

   }
 ```

 The root node has a little different structure than rest of the nodes.
-It has two properties as `page` and `config` which basically represents the page or route of your web app you're trying to configure the UI for.
+It has two properties as **`page`** and **`config`** which basically represents the page or route of your web app you're trying to configure the UI for.
 That said, mason is not limited to page levels only.
 You can use it to created nested UI as well.
+Note: The **`config`** property can be an array of nodes as well striaght-away if you don't want to wrap them in an uber level layout element.

 #### 2. Component Node